Growing Zones

 2

-Note your zone number
+Note your zone or half-zone

-For example, Zone 6 or Zone 7.
+For example, Zone 6, Zone 6a, or Zone 6b.

 3